01-edu/public/subjects/java/Buy01/audit/README.md

 #### Initial Setup & Access

-##### Download the project and initiate it.
+##### Download the project and initiate it using docker.
 Try accessing the web pages and the API endpoints using a web browser and tools like Postman.

 ###### Does the application run seamlessly, and are you able to interact with its functionalities?